 Lipids - this word means "small particles of fat"

-This is primarily:
+This is first of all:

 • Regulatory.
 They are part of vitamins, hormones and other substances that regulate many processes in the body.

-Intake of the body
+Entry into the body

 Classification